Microsoft word - 4.11 app com drugs and dyes.doc

 Acetanilide

-2) Preparation of p-Nitroaniline from p-Nitroacetanilide 3) Preparation of Methyl Salicylate from Salicylic Acid SEMESTER VI
+2) Preparation of p-Nitroaniline from p-Nitroacetanilide 3) Preparation of Methyl Salicylate from Salicylic Acid

 1.1 Drug Discovery, Design and